 Mould is part of a group of common organisms called fungi.
 It comes in many forms but is typically white, green, grey or black.
 Mould spores generate in moist, damp, humid conditions and live off the proteins from timber, leather, ceilings and walls.

-The spores tend to germinate in the sub-floor area and evaporate up into homes where there is a high moisture content.
+The spores tend to germinate in the sub-floor area and evaporate up into homes where there is high moisture content.
 Mould thrives in damp, dark areas.
 That’s why you can often find it in cupboards, behind furniture and on the underside of dresser drawers.

 How can I remove mould from my home?